jiegliu/helix_tutor/README.md

 one info may have different format for different usage:

 we list some text models what a user need, not all but enough for users.
-    1. ez for man to understand <- 2D logical text
+    1. ez for man to understand via brain <- 2D logical text
-    2. ez for man to read on screen <- 2D screen text: partial 2D logical text many lines may be out of screen(text has too many rows/lines) also many columns may be out of screen(rows are too long)
+    2. ez for man to read on screen by eye via brain  <- 2D screen text: partial 2D logical text many lines may be out of screen(text has too many rows/lines) also many columns may be out of screen(rows are too long)
     3. storage in computer <- 1D asciis or unicodes format codes